giacomocap/sagrafacile/DEPLOYMENT_ARCHITECTURE.md

 Considerations for deploying on macOS and Linux systems with Docker are also included, primarily focusing on alternative helper scripts and certificate installation methods.

-The deployment will package the SagraFacile backend (.NET API), frontend (Next.js webapp), a PostgreSQL database, and a Caddy reverse proxy into a distributable format.
+The deployment strategy focuses on distributing pre-built Docker images for the SagraFacile backend (.NET API) and frontend (Next.js webapp).
+Users will download a package containing a `docker-compose.yml` file, helper scripts, and configuration templates.
+The `docker-compose.yml` will pull these pre-built images from a container registry (e.g., Docker Hub, GitHub Container Registry) along with official images for PostgreSQL and Caddy.
+This approach simplifies the user's setup significantly by removing the need for local builds.

 ## 2. Core Technologies